SkimoBen/StraViz/README.md

 Basically run the Xcode porject on a iPhone, choose a workout, normalize it, print the raw data to the console.
 Copy the JSON from xcode console to a new file run.json file and load that file into the blender script.

+You can load in the testRun.json file to make sure its working properly.